Updated: Jul 24

 It’s even the case with the social restriction of COVID-19 where many citizens are turning to video chats to connect with friends and loved ones.

 My Video Call Anxiety

-For people who are shy and have social anxiety, like me, talking and being in front a video camera can be a bit daunting.
+For people who are shy and have social anxiety, like me, talking and being in front of a video camera can be a bit daunting.
 At times, even terrifying.
 But I found out that when I accepted more video calls I became more comfortable doing so.

 Don’t get me wrong, I still get anxiety from it.
 But at the same time, I learned later on that I was getting much more out of a video call than a simple phone call or a text message.

-With video calls, I am able to see who I am talking to, listen to the person’s tone of their voice and speech, their facial expression and sometimes their body language.
+With video calls, I am able to see who I am talking to, listen to the person’s tone of their voice and speech, their facial expression, and sometimes their body language.
 What I like most about video calls is that you can really connect with the person you are talking to with minimal distractions.

 This is why at Wellnite, we highly encourage our members to accept video call appointments as part of their program as it helps build stronger relationships between the individual and their doctor or therapist.